 Degree Designations, Majors and Minors

-The request for minor designation will be included on the degree application form to be completed at the beginning of the final semester in school, although the curriculum planning to meet this objective must be carefully coordinated beforehand.
-Minor Declaration forms are available in the Academic Forms section of the Marquette Central website.Back To Top
+The request for minor designation is included on the degree application form to be completed at the beginning of the final term in school by the deadline appearing in the Academic Calendar, although the curriculum planning to meet this objective must be carefully coordinated beforehand.
+Minor Declaration forms are available in the Marquette Central academic forms website.

 The following conditions apply under special circumstances: